amolkharche13/stackstate-docs/setup/install-stackstate/advanced-troubleshooting.md

 ### Miscellaneous

 - `Routing`: Accept connections and route to the right backend service:
-  - `<release-name>-suse-observability-router-`: Router based on envoy
+  - `<release-name>-suse-observability-router-`: Router based on Envoy
 - `UI`: React-based UI
   - `<release-name>-suse-observability-ui`: Serves just the static UI code and assets, all dynamic behavior is done by the `api`
 - `Backup/Restore`: Periodically run jobs to backup the various data stores.
 Has one continuously running pod: